Alexwcjung/EPA23/A pedagogical perspective on L2 phonetic acquisition.md

 + The Audiolingual instruction began to disappear and Stephen Krashen's Input Hypothesis emerged.
 + **Krashen's theory emerged when Communicative Language Teaching(CLT) movement was gaining currency.**
 + CLT classroom activities were guided by the notion that learners would acquire the necessary aspects of language, including pronunciation through opportunities to communicate.
++ "Two problems with Purcell and Suter study"
 + The strength of foreign accent should not be considered as the only dependent variables.
 Speech intelligibility, comprehensibility, or fluency should be.
 + **Some heavy accents can still be highly intelligible**
++

 **A CLOSER LOOK: Aptitude for pronunciation**